 Some of the first travel rewards credit cards were airline cards, known as frequent flyer miles cards.
 Airline credit cards are co-branded with an airline and offer both travel rewards and benefits when flying with that carrier.
 Standard rewards earned on airline cards can be two “miles” (rewards points) per dollar spent with the airline and in other bonus categories, and one mile per dollar spent elsewhere.
 Airline cards also offer perks such as priority boarding, discounts on in-flight food and beverages and a free checked bag.

 Hotel credit cards work similarly: They’re co-branded with a hotel chain and are designed to reward purchases with that chain.
 Some hotel cards offer enticing perks and bonuses, letting you earn points toward free night stays and benefits like room upgrades, late checkouts and even free breakfast.
 But hotel cards differ from airline cards in that there’s no standard reward structure – 10,000 points means one thing at one chain, another at the next – so it’s trickier to compare them.

-Co-branded cards sometimes offer juicy sign-up bonuses.
-For example, the Marriott Bonvoy Boundless® Credit Card offers 3 free nights (each night valued up to 50,000 points) after you charge $3,000 in the first three months from account opening, plus 10X total points on eligible purchases in select categories.
+Co-branded cards sometimes offer generous sign-up bonuses.
+For example, the Marriott Bonvoy Boundless® Credit Card offers the chance to earn 3 Free Nights (each night valued up to 50,000 points) after spending $3,000 on purchases in your first three months.
 A typical airline credit card will offer new applicants a welcome bonus that can be redeemed for two or more round-trip, domestic flights in economy class.